Master of Education in Teaching & Learning

-The M.Ed. in Teaching and Learning is designed for professionals seeking advanced studies in education.
-The program offers a selection of courses appropriate for individuals committed to reflecting on, refining and enhancing professional practice.
-Culturally responsive practice and applying that practice and theory to the Alaskan context is emphasized, particularly with respect to Alaska Native education.
-A comprehensive portfolio, as one element of the degree, is constructed throughout the program to document professional growth and reflective practice.
-Programs will be planned with an advisor to allow concentrations in particular areas of interest (e.g., Early Childhood, English for Speakers of Other Languages, Professional Development, Special Education, Research, Literacy and Teacher Leadership).
-Candidates may also work with faculty to co-design a program that meets their professional needs.
+The Master of Education in Teaching and Learning is a 30-31 credit program designed for professionals seeking advanced studies in education.
+The program offers a selection of courses appropriate for individuals committed to reflecting on, refining, and enhancing professional practice.
+Culturally responsive education and applying that approach to the Alaskan context is emphasized, particularly with respect to Alaska Natives and students from diverse cultural backgrounds.
+Program will be planned with an advisor to allow concentrations in particular areas of interest (e.g., curriculum and teaching, teaching English language learners, leadership).
+Content areas (e.g., sciences) or professional fields outside P-12 schools may be available through collaboration with colleges outside the College of Education.

 Go to Degree Works to view degree progress 24 hours a day, 365 days a year.